5 Queries

 5.12 Action Queries

-The majority of queries are select queries, which are used to search, collect, and display data, but not to change this data.
-But Access has also another category of queries with which you can change deleting, updating, or adding records, known as action queries.
-The big advantage of an action query is that it can change a large number of records without having programming knowledge.
-The way you make these queries and the way of working is almost the same: first, create a select query and then change the query type.
+Most queries are select queries, used to search, collect, and display data, but not to change it.
+However, Access also has another category of queries, known as action queries, with which you can change data by deleting, updating, or adding records.
+The main advantage of an action query is that it can change a large number of records without requiring programming knowledge.
+The way you create and work with these queries is similar: first, create a select query, and then change the query type.

 Access has four types of action queries: